elmarwanos/neuronap/README.md

 # neuronap

-An app that reads data from the neuronap devices via bluetooth and displays it.
+An app that reads data from the neuronap device via bluetooth and displays it.